jinit24/Word-Predictor/README.md

 # Version
 V1 : A basic word predictor which outputs the closest words using a simple BFS.
-Newer versions might inlcude according to the usage of user.
+Newer versions might include according to the usage of user.